 - Marine plants also produce half of the oxygen that we and all other land animals breathe.

 - The world's largest source of protein is served by the oceans.
-More than 3 billion people depending upon the oceans as their primary source of protein.
+More than 3 billion people depend upon the oceans as their primary source of protein.

 - The ocean is home to the greatest abundance of life on our planet.

-- The ocean provides jobs to fishermen, lifeguards, surf instructors, harbours, (free) diving schools, marine-based tour operators, water sports businesses, holiday accommodations, and sailors.
+- The ocean provides jobs to fishermen, lifeguards, surf instructors, harbors, (free) diving schools, marine-based tour operators, water sports businesses, holiday accommodations, and sailors.